Associate Professor of Chemistry and Biochemistry

 *indicates undergraduate co-author

-When she is not trying to “cure cancer” (as her Mom proudly broadcasts to the world), she spends as much time playing outdoors as possible.
-You can often find her rock climbing, backpacking, skiing, or running, all on the same day.
+When she is not trying to “cure cancer” (as her Mom proudly broadcasts to the world), she spends as much time playing with her kids, staying active, and getting outdoors as possible.
+On the weekends she’s rock climbing, backpacking, hiking or skiing with her husband and kids.
 On special occasions, you can find her underwater exploring a coral reef.
-Danielle is hugely fond of coral reefs, as they were both her first outdoor playground and the first place that she discovered her passion for science.
+Danielle is hugely fond of coral reefs, as they were both her first outdoor playground and the first place that she discovered her passion for experimental science.